 In 2023 I expanded Play It Forward beyond Red Bank, after I started working as a music instructor at the Lakehouse Music Academy in Asbury Park.

-In addition, Play It Forward now helps fund the music program at an Asbury Park school for children from low-income immigrant families.
-Learn more about that here.
+In addition, Play It Forward is helping to fund the year-round music program at Asbury Park's Our Lady of Mt.
+Carmel School, which serves nearly 200 children from primarily low-income immigrant families.